scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 Search suggestions use WAI-ARIA attributes to give more context for screen reader users.
 They include:

 *  link text for each suggestion being overwritten with a more descriptive aria-label
-*  text “Did you mean?” being hidden to avoid duplication in the links
+*  text hidden where it would cause duplication with the links
 *  suggestions being wrapped in a nav element with a descriptive aria-label Supporting evidence: mygov.scot accessibility review, March 2019.